ryankillian/aesop-gpt/src/lib/fables/montains-in-labour.md

 ### Interpretations and Insights:

-"The Mountains in Labour" is a fable that explores the themes of expectation versus reality, fear and anticipation, and the incongruity between appearances and outcomes.
+"The Mountains in Labour" is a fable that explores the themes of expectation vs reality, fear and anticipation, and the incongruity between appearances and outcomes.

 1. **Expectation vs Reality**: The primary lesson of this fable is that expectations do not always match reality.
 Despite the grand display of the mountains in labor, the outcome was a tiny mouse, suggesting that significant hype or anticipation can often lead to underwhelming results.